France is a beautiful county with so much to see and do. No matter what time of year you visit France you are bound to love it.

 To get to Cannes, you will want to fly into the Nice airport, from there it is just a quick train or uber ride away.

 I am a surfer girl.
 It is the one thing I miss most when I am in the Mediterranean.
-However, Biarritz is where I come in Europe when I want to surf.
+However, Biarritz is where I come to Europe when I want to surf in France.

-The surf is good here, although the water is cold.
+The surf is good here, even though the water is cold.
 It is very much a small surfer town vibe.

 Even if you are not a surfer, you will love the laid back atmosphere of this town.